Azure-Samples/cassandra-mi-client-configurator/README.md

 * Inside the directory from step 5, run `sudo ./install_certs.sh`.
         *Ensure that the script is executable by running `sudo chmod +x install_certs.sh`.
-        *The script will install and point Cassandra towards the new certs needed to connect to the Azure Managed Instance cluster.
+        *The script installs and point Cassandra towards the new certs needed to connect to the Azure Managed Instance cluster.
-        *It wil then prompt user to restart Cassandra.
+        *It then prompts user to restart Cassandra.
         :::image type="content" source="./media/script-result.png" alt-text="Screenshot of the result of running the script":::

 * Once Cassandra has finished restarting on all nodes, check `nodetool status`.
 Both datacenters should appear in the list, with their nodes in the UN (Up/Normal) state.